juggliu/yoki/learn_english/datas/U1 Hello.md

 The hippos walk in a circle.
 My family has fun at the zoo.
 The animals have fun at the zoo.
-We say "Goodbye" to the zoo!
+We say “Goodbye” to the zoo!

 Session 3
 16. Alphabet Song